 The learning of transferable skills begins in the first year.
-The first year lecturers will set problems for which one of a range of computing packages, such as Python or the statistics package R, will be useful, thereby developing transferable skills alongside subject specific skills.
+The first year lecturers will set problems for which one of a range of computing packages, such as statistics package R, will be useful, thereby developing transferable skills alongside subject specific skills.
 Other IT skills such as basic word processing are used alongside first year project work, particularly in statistics.
-Mathematics Workshops are offered during the first and second years, and extensive electronic resources on study skills are available through the Mathematics and University websites.
+Extensive electronic resources on study skills are available through the Mathematics and University websites.

-Further development of IT skills, written communication and general skills such as organisation and time-management is associated with optional second and third year modules which may have an element of coursework in their assessment.
+Further development of IT skills, written communication and general skills such as organisation and time-management is associated to optional second and third year modules that may an element of coursework in their assessment.
 The second and third year project-based modules develop your portfolio of skills to include internet and library research, group working, and presentation skills.